 Are you a shelter/non-profit with a construction need?
 We can help!

-Shelter Services include events for clients like our Night at the Ballpark, professional development for Shelter staff at our Housing Forum, and the collection of backpacks and other items for shelter clients.
+Shelter Services include events for clients like our new Afternoon at Wolftrap, professional development for Shelter staff at our Housing Forum, and the collection of backpacks and other items for shelter clients.
 Please contact us if you’d like to learn more about how you or your shelter’s clients can participate in these activities or if you have a need we can help with!
+Learn more about all of our Shelter Services here.

-Learn more about how your organization can become a HomeAid Shelter Partner by contacting HomeAid Executive Director Kristyn Burr at 571-283-6320 or email@example.com.
+Learn more about how your organization can become a HomeAid Shelter Partner by contacting HomeAid Executive Director and CEO Kristyn Burr at 571-283-6320 or email@example.com.

-HomeAid does not provide housing for the homeless
+HomeAid does not provide housing for those experiencing homelessness.

 For help finding housing, please use one of the resources below.